 - The owner let their dog enter private property.

 - The owner provoked the dog, causing it to lash out.

 These extenuating circumstances remove full blame from the party of the dog that did the biting.
 Though it might seem obvious to place blame on certain parties, sometimes situations are not this cut-and-dry.
-With Illinois’ pure comparative fault laws, even plaintiff’s that possess more than 50% of the fault can press charges if their dog sustained injury too.
+With Illinois’ pure comparative fault laws, even plaintiffs that possess more than 50% of the fault can press charges if their dog sustained injury too.

 When addressing dog-related incidents, it is often the best option to pursue mediation with the other party before pressing for a court hearing.
-Settlement negotiations can be difficult when both parties share some portion of blame, especially because the court does not set percentages until they hear the case via trial.
+Settlement negotiations can be difficult when both parties share some portion of the blame, especially because the court does not set percentages until they hear the case via trial.
 However, this is where an attorney can help.
 A dog bite attorney is familiar with the laws that all dog owners must abide by as well as the settlement process, overall.
 An attorney can investigate your case and prepare you for the negotiation process so that both parties are in agreement about who owes what.

 The liable party when one dog bites another is dictated by context, and whether either owner was negligent.
 In many cases, the owner of the dog who bit another dog claims more responsibility than the other.
-However, a professional Chicago injury lawyer can help your case, preventing unfair charges that don’t accurately reflect each owner’s portion of fault.
+However, a professional injury lawyer in Chicago can help your case, preventing unfair charges that don’t accurately reflect each owner’s portion of fault.
 Without an attorney, mediation can quickly turn sour.